Skip to main content

 .unsubscribePlayer(id)Unsubscribe a player

-.get(playerId)Get a specific player's value (per-player observables, server-side)
+.get(playerId)Get a specific player's value (per-player)

-.entries()Iterate all player entries as [playerId, value] pairs (per-player observables, server-side)
+.entries()Iterate all player entries (per-player)

 .dispose()Clean up resources